The Health & Medicine Institute

 • Choose from a variety of hands-on lab activities and workshops led by health professionals and college faculty.

-• Work closely with medical student mentors throughout the week.
+• Work closely with medical students and professional advisors throughout the week.

-Attending this Institute can earn you credit, proficiencies, and certifications!
+Attending this Institute can earn you credits, proficiencies and credentials!

 How To Get High School Credit